lineageOS/devices/sm-g900f.md

 Unlock the Bootloader / OEM

-allow USB debugging access for your PC
+Then when it asks you, allow USB debugging access for your PC.

 Flash Recovery